arcus/education_modules/how_to_troubleshoot/how_to_troubleshoot.md

 <h3>A Silly (but True) Example </h3>

-The author of this module did grad school for the first time in Spain, and had been in Spain for around a year when they went looking for a thing they needed in order to prepare a meal.
+The author of this module did grad school for the first time in Spain, and had been in Spain for around a year when they went looking for a tool necessary to prepare that evening's meal.
 They didn't know the name of the thing and at the time, it was really hard to explain what the thing was to friends and roommates.
 But then they remembered that it was often used for shredding carrots for salads.
-Since the word "shred" wasn't part of their Spanish vocabulary, they did the best they could and asked, "¿como se llama el enemigo de zanahorias?" and used pantomime and sound effects to mimic using a grater to shred carrots finely.
+Since the word "shred" wasn't part of their Spanish vocabulary, they did the best they could and asked, "¿cómo se llama el enemigo de zanahorias?" and used pantomime and sound effects to mimic using a grater to shred carrots finely.
 "What do you call the enemy of carrots?"
 It was a silly way to describe the use of a grater, but it was effective, and memorable!
 (By the way, "grater" in Spanish is "rallador".)

 Does this  feel familiar to you?
 Maybe you don't even know what a concept is called or how to ask for information, and feel silly or inarticulate when you can only describe it in some simple terms you know.
 This is very typical in learning new technology schills.
 Does one "github" a file?
 Or "git" a file?
 Is "markdown" a thing, or an action?
 Is it right to say "I will markdown this file."?
 Or "I will make a markdown."?
 You may know a few words but aren't yet sure how they interact with each other.
 The nice thing is that modern search engines (we'll use Google for our examples, but other search engines are similar) are very good at helping you use the few words you know to provide you with more precise terms.
 As an example, you could even try "Googling" phrases like "I need to make tiny carrot pieces" or "what thing is sharp and has holes and you can cut carrots with it".
 Surprisingly enough, you'll find great suggestions in "Related searches".
 By scanning the first page of search results, you can hone your vocabulary and learn, in context, what a "grater" is.